 At the time of San Petronio’s construction, Bologna hoped that the grand church would become the largest and grandest in Italy.
 This was much to the dismay of the Pope who refused to fund the project.

 Even though The San Petronio Basilica is incomplete, it is still one of the largest churches in the world.
 Within the basilica’s grounds is the world’s largest sundial.

 You will also find some religious paintings here that have caused controversy.
 San Petronio Basilica sits in the charming Stefano Square, surrounded by two other churches.

 Browse Traditional Stores at the Quadrilatero

-Wander down the narrow street that leads away from Piazza Maggiore and you will find yourself at the Quadrilatero, Bologna’s most important shopping district for centuries.
-Today, the Quadrilatero is at a juxtaposition of ancient tradition meets modern culture.
+Wander down the narrow street that leads away from Piazza Maggiore and you will find yourself at the Quadrilatero.
+This held the title of being Bologna’s most important shopping district for centuries.
+Today, the Quadrilatero is a juxtaposition of ancient tradition that meets modern culture.